ar-android/mini/README.md

 # Mini Text Editor

-I alway work with terminal, i love vim and nano, so i want to have my own terminal text editor that combine feature of vim and nano.
+I always work with terminal, i love vim and nano text editor.
+And i want to have my own terminal text editor that combine feature of vim and nano.

-Then this project i create as my learning material of programming with cpp.
+So this project i create as my learning material of programming with cpp.

 ## Compile